 The park covers more than 400 hectares and is the largest inner city park in the southern hemisphere, and is even larger than New York’s Central Park.

-2. Catch a sunset at Cottesloe Beach
+2. Catch a Sunset at Cottesloe Beach

 Perth’s sunsets are legendary.
 If you haven’t seen the sun set over the ocean, Western Australia is where it’s at.

 Cottesloe is a beach-side suburb about a 15-minute drive from the Perth CBD and is one of the best places to watch the sun set over the Indian Ocean.

-3. Take a Walking Tour
+3. Take a Walking Tour of Perth

 Perth is a city made for walking.
 It’s flat, has wide streets and footpaths, and one of the best ways to start a visit to any new destination is with a walking tour to get your bearings and insider tips from a knowledgeable local.